Acstry/Recipes/meal/Jjajangmyeon.md

 - 2 tbsp potato starch, combined with 1/4 cup water and 1 tsp sugar
 - 1 tsp sesame oil
 - 1/2 cup cucumber, cut into matchsticks
+Note: Noodles do not keep well in the fridge.
+Store separately.

 ### Recipe:
 1. Stir fry the pork belly in a large, deep pan with 1 tbsp of vegetable oil for ~4-5 mins, until golden brown and crispy.
 Drain.